When is a Protective Order permitted in Virginia?

-In the event that that the respondent fails to appear for the Protective Order hearing, he/she must be served with the Order if the court grants it in his/her absence.
-Therefore, while a court may grant a Protective Order request, it has no effect until the subject of the Protective Order receives a copy.
+If the respondent fails to appear for the Protective Order hearing, he/she must be served with the Order if the court grants it in his/her absence.
+Therefore, while a court may grant a Protective Order request, it does not affect the subject of the Protective Order receives a copy.

 What forms of relief can be granted by a Protective Order?

 Upon entry of a Protective Order, the court can order several things to happen.

 - No further acts of abuse – this is sort of a no-brainer.
 The court will always command the respondent to stop further acts of abuse.